JetBrains/kotlin-native/OBJC_INTEROP.md

 These classes and interfaces are placed into a package [specified in build configuration](#usage) (`platform.*` packages for preconfigured system frameworks).

-The names of Kotlin classes and interfaces are prefixed when imported to Swift/Objective-C.
+The names of Kotlin classes and interfaces are prefixed when imported to Objective-C.
 The prefix is derived from the framework name.

 ### Initializers